oboroc/oboroc.github.io/_posts/2017-11-28-hooking-up-original-famicom-to-american-tv.md

 This didn't work.
 After some more online searching, it turned out japanese channel 1 is roughly equivalent to american channel 95 and japanese channel 2 is american channel 96.
-Both produce pure quality output, but CH1 / channel 95 works better.
+Both produce poor quality output, but CH1 / channel 95 works better.

 <a href="/img/2017-11-28-hooking-up-original-famicom-to-american-tv-2-full.jpg">
 ![Famicom](/img/2017-11-28-hooking-up-original-famicom-to-american-tv-2.jpg)